Manual

-2. Object pad
+1.2 Object pad

-The object pad provides tools for manipulating, measuring, and annotating datasets.
+Provides tools for manipulating, measuring, and annotating datasets.
 It appears when a dataset is loaded from the library.

 Cutter

 Enables precise cuts through the datasets.
 Select it with the right trigger to activate the cutter on your left controller; press again to switch it to the right.
 Move your hand into the model to see a live cut.
-Pull the left trigger to fix the cut.
+Pull the trigger to fix the cut.
 To remove it, point your laser at the red X. Use the marker’s cut visibility button to show/hide cuts.

 Laser